 Where WinAContract differs

-Two places: AI bid writing and state coverage.
+Two places: AI proposal writing and state coverage.

 On AI: FedScout is a search tool.
 It tells you what to bid on; it does not help you write the response.
 WinAContract is search plus AI bid drafting — feed in the solicitation PDF and your capability statement, and you get a structured compliant draft of your response back in hours.
 For a one-person shop responding to 20 RFPs a year, that turns "I can bid 4 of these properly" into "I can bid 20 of these properly," which is the actual leverage point on win rate.